telepresenceio/docs/howtos/preview-urls.md

 ## Creating a preview URL

-1. Enter the `telepresence list` command to verify the service is listed.
+1. Connect to Telepresence and enter the `telepresence list` command in your CLI to verify the service is listed.
-Telepresence only supports Deployments, ReplicaSets, and StatefulSet controllers[?] with a label that matches a Service.
+Telepresence only supports Deployments, ReplicaSets, and StatefulSet controllers with a label that matches a Service.

 2. Enter `telepresence login` to launch Ambassador Cloud in your browser.